 - multiple birds counter singing, agitated behavior, adults carrying food, recently fledged young or adults feeding young, and

-After completing your surveys, please enter your marsh bird data, even if you did not have any marsh birds or the marsh was not suitable for surveying, using the marsh bird survey ArcView Online interface.
+After completing your surveys, please submit your marsh bird data, even if you did not have any marsh birds or the marsh was not suitable for surveying, using the marsh bird survey map application.
 Double check to make sure everything is completed.
 Confirm your marked survey points on the GIS map coordinate with your observations.
-Please input your data as soon as possible, but no later than July 15th each year.
+Please submit your data as you complete each survey, but no later than July 15th.

 Conway, C. J. 2009.
 Standardized North American Marsh Bird Monitoring Protocols, version 2009-2.
 Wildlife Research Report #2009-02.
 U.S. Geological Survey, Arizona Cooperative Fish and Wildlife Research Unit, Tucson, AZ.